MicrosoftDocs/AdaptiveCards/AdaptiveCards/templating/service.md

 }
 ```

+Notice how the response replaced the text of the first `TextBlock` with `"Megan Bowen"` instead of `"{name}"`, as in the `GET` request.
+This AdaptiveCard can now be passed to any Adaptive Card renderer without going through client-side templating.

 ## Contributing templates

-The template service is backed by a private GitHub repo currently, but we will open source it shortly.
+The template service is backed by a GitHub repo (which is currently **private**), but we will open source once we tie up some loose ends.

-Our hope is that by using GitHub as a backing store for the templates, we can "democratize" the process of authoring, improving, and sharing templates.
-Anyone can submit a Pull Request that includes a whole new template, or make enhancements to existing ones... all within the developer-friendly experience of GitHub.
+Our hope is that by using GitHub as a backing store for the templates, we can "democratize" the process of authoring, enhancing, and sharing templates.
+Anyone can submit a Pull Request that includes an entirely new template, or make enhancements to existing ones... all within the developer-friendly experience of GitHub.

 ## Self-hosting the service